 For now, let’s continue using this small set of samples to continue looking at the output.

-Summary results
+\subsection{Summary results}

 Now that we checked that our chains apparently have converged and (pretending) that we have generated enough samples from the posterior distribution, we can look at the actual parameter estimates.
 The summary() function will return two sets of results: the mean parameter estimates, with their standard deviation, the naïve standard error - i.e. your regular standard error calculated for K (= number of iterations) samples without accounting for serial autocorrelation - and the corrected time-series standard error, which accounts for autocorrelation.
 In WinBUGS, this latter value is referred to as MC error and is only given in the log output within BUGS itself.
 As we discussed before, this time-series or MCMC error decreases with increasing effective sample size.
 As a rule of thumb, it should be 1 % or less of the parameter estimate.

 You should adjust the summary() call by removing the burn-in from calculating parameter summary statistics.
 To do so, use the window() command, which lets you specify at which iteration to start ‘counting’.
 In contrast to WinBUGS, which requires you to set the burn-in length before you run the model, this command gives us full flexibility to make decisions about the burn-in after we have seen the trajectories of our Markov chains.
 For our example, summary(window(chain, start=1001)) returns the following output:

+\begin{verbatim}

 Iterations = 1001:5000